 What if you do spend a significant amount of time regularly driving in a state other than the one in which you live?
 In very rare cases, some insurance policies will allow insuring a vehicle registered in a different state.
-If you qualify for one of these exceptions, make sure you’re listed as a driver on the policy.
+If you qualify for one of these exceptions, make sure you’re listed as a driver on the car insurance policy.

 What Can Go Wrong?

 When It Was Just a Mistake

 Let’s say your car is registered and insured in Florida, but you recently moved to New Hampshire.
 You’re in an accident and file an insurance claim.
 The insurance claims investigator is going to ask what you were doing in New Hampshire.
 If you reply that you live there now, your claim might be denied.

 Car Registered in One State but Used in Another

 Let’s say you buy a car for use by a family member, perhaps for a son or daughter who is in college in another state.
 Or, your job requires you to work in another state for several months.

 Most car insurance companies require that the car be registered and insured in the same state.
 And, most state motor vehicle departments require that the car be registered in the same state as the driver’s current home address.

 Some insurers have special options for such situations.
 You should ask an insurance agent how it should be handled.